-- To diminish your fear and suspicion of philosophy created by its difficulty, by its opposition to Christianity, and by its supposed boring content. - To develop an appreciation for the significant nature of the questions and content of philosophy, for the brilliance of its practitioners, for the influence of this discipline on Western culture and the Church. - To value the historic role of philosophy as the "handmaiden of theology" which has helped believers understand, defend, clarify, and communicate the Christian faith. - To recognize the vocational relevance of the study of philosophy through its provision of a knowledge base and intellectual abilities that are useful in just about every field of endeavor.
+- ❖ To diminish your fear and suspicion of philosophy created by its difficulty, by its opposition to Christianity, and by its supposed boring content as evidenced in various assignments, class discussions, and course examinations. - ❖ To develop an appreciation for the significant nature of the questions and content of philosophy, for the brilliance of its practitioners, for the influence of this discipline on Western culture and the Church as evidenced in various assignments, class discussions, and course examinations. - ❖ To value the historic role of philosophy as the "handmaiden of theology" which has helped believers understand, defend, clarify, and communicate the Christian faith as evidenced in various assignments, class discussions, and course examinations. - ❖ To recognize the vocational relevance of the study of philosophy through its provision of a knowledge base and intellectual abilities that are useful in just about every field of endeavor as evidenced in various assignments, class discussions, and course examinations.